ellipsephp/dispatcher/README.md

 Another common practice is to allow callables and class names registered in a container to be used as regular Psr-15 middleware/request handler.

 For this purpose this package also provides an `Ellipse\DispatcherFactory` class allowing to produce `Dispatcher` instances.
 Its `__invoke()` method takes any value as request handler and an optional middleware queue.
-If a given middleware is not an implementation of `MiddlewareInterface` or the given request handler is not an implementation of `RequestHandlerInterface`, an `Ellipse\Dispatcher\Exceptions\DispatcherCreationException` is thrown.
+If the given request handler is not an implementation of `RequestHandlerInterface`, an `Ellipse\Dispatcher\Exceptions\RequestHandlerTypeException` is thrown.

 ```php
 <?php